Measuring the Substructure Mass Power Spectrum of 23 SLACS Strong Galaxy-Galaxy Lenses with Convolutional Neural Networks: Discussion and conclusions

 Our ML model may also be improved in future work.
 Following~\citet{Vernardos_2020}, our method predicts marginal probability distributions for our power-law parameters which makes our predicted uncertainties uncorrelated.
 Our method could be further developed to include correlations between the substructure parameters in the uncertainty.
 This would be especially important if the GRF was parameterized by a more complicated power spectrum where the parameters could include significant degeneracies.
 The use of vision transformers could also be considered, as they may show improved performance compared to CNNs in strong lens parameter estimation~\citep{huang2022strong}.

-While we showed that our reported uncertainty range is appropriate across the validation set of mock images, there may be additional systematic uncertainties when applying the CNN to real lenses which we cannot fully account for.
-We partially addressed this by training three separate models using different source methods, but other choices in building the training set could affect our results.
+While we showed that our reported uncertainty range is appropriate across the test set of mock images, there may be additional systematic uncertainties when applying the CNN to real lenses which we cannot fully account for.
+We partially addressed this by training three separate models using different source methods, which~\citet{Vernardos_2020} found to be the most important consideration.
+The sources from~\citet{Shajib_2021} may deviate from the true sources of our lenses.
+In data set 2 we used the entire MCMC chain, so any source discrepancies would have to be completely outside the posterior distribution of the MCMC chain to bias our network.
+We also compare the results of using the network trained on the entire MCMC chain to the network trained with sources produced through data augmentation of the best fitting sources and find agreement in the results.
+The data augmentation procedure can lead to large deviations in the source morphology, so the true sources would have to be completely outside that posterior distribution as well.
+Other choices in building the training set could also affect our results.
 For example, when simulating our mock lenses we assumed a Sérsic lens light profile, while the real data may have more complicated lens light profiles which often require 2 Sérsic profiles to fit.
-Discrepancies in uncertainty estimations may always exist when a neural network is trained and validated with a simulated data set and then applied to real data.
-In this work we attempted to bridge some of these discrepancies by using separately trained CNNs with complementary training sets containing different sources, which~\citet{Vernardos_2020} found to be the most important consideration.
+Discrepancies in uncertainty estimations may always exist when a neural network is trained and tested with simulated data and then applied to real data.
+We attempted to bridge some of these discrepancies by using separately trained CNNs with complementary training sets containing different sources and then averaging the resulting predicted probability distributions, increasing the reported uncertainty.
 Further diversification could also be used by altering the smooth lens model, the lens light model, or the observational effects across training sets.

 Thus far only a single lens has had its GRF power spectrum constrained outside of this work by analysing the power spectrum of surface brightness anomalies in~\citet{Bayer_2023_2}.
 They constrained the GRF power spectrum in lens J0252$+$0039 to have $\log_{10}(\sigma_{\delta\psi}^2) < -2.5$ at the 99 per cent confidence interval for $3 \leq\beta\leq 8$.
 This is consistent with our predictions where we find average values of $\log_{10}(\sigma_{\delta\psi}^2)= -3.09^{+0.52}_{-0.61}$ and $\beta = 4.26^{+0.71}_{-0.71}$.
 Follow up studies are required to determine the consistency between our two approaches on a larger lens sample.